jrburke/module/README.md

 ## mutable slots

 The current ES proposal relies on a "mutable slot" concept for exports.
 This allows circular dependencies to work well.
-That concept is reused for `system`, and expanded a bit, to first level properties in the module export value.
+That concept is reused for `module`, and expanded a bit, to first level properties in the module export value.

 How I have viewed the mutable slot, in terms of the existing ES module proposal.